Bushfires in Australia: Natural phenomena

 Large, violent wildfires can generate winds of themselves, called fire whirls.
 Fire whirls are like tornadoes and result from the vortices created by the fire's heat.
 When these vortices are tilted from horizontal to vertical, this creates fire whirls.
 These whirls have been known to hurl flaming logs and burning debris over considerable distances.

 In the Northern Territory, fires can also be spread by black kites, whistling kites and brown falcons.
 These birds have been spotted picking up burning twigs, flying to areas of unburned grass and dropping them to start new fires there.
 This exposes their prey attempting to flee the blazes: small mammals, birds, lizards, and insects.

 Topography

-Bushfires in Australia are generally described as uncontrolled, non-structural fires burning in a grass, scrub, bush, or forested area.
-The nature of the fire depends somewhat on local topography.
-Hilly/mountainous fires burn in areas which are usually densely forested.
-The land is less accessible and not conducive to agriculture, thus many of these densely forested areas have been saved from deforestation and are protected by national, state and other parks.
-The steep terrain increases the speed and intensity of a firestorm.
-Where settlements are located in hilly or mountainous areas, bushfires can pose a threat to both life and property.
-Flat/grassland fires burn along flat plains or areas of small undulation, predominantly covered in grasses or scrubland.
-These fires can move quickly, fanned by high winds in flat topography, and they quickly consume the small amounts of fuel/vegetation available.
-These fires pose less of a threat to settlements as they rarely reach the same intensity seen in major firestorms as the land is flat, the fires are easier to map and predict, and the terrain is more accessible for firefighting personnel.
-Many regions of predominantly flat terrain in Australia have been almost completely deforested for agriculture, reducing the fuel loads which would otherwise facilitate fires in these areas.
+The topography, or shape of the land, has a strong affect on bushfire behaviour.
+The steepness of a slope and the direction of the fire front will influence how fast the bushfire spreads.
+For example, fire spreads much quicker up-slope than down-slope.
+Terrain can also affect local weather conditions, such as how hot and windy it is.
+In addition, the aspect of terrain (the compass direction that a slope faces) will influence the amount of sunlight (solar radiation) that a fuel receives.
+This can influence the moisture content of the fuel and potentially hinder or enhance a bushfire.